Jeroen-DeMeester/rijks-wikidata-bot/README.md

 Only the numeric part after `nl/` will be stored as the property value.
 Rows with missing QID or invalid URI are skipped automatically.

+A demo file `rijks_uris_demo.csv` is included in this repository as an example.

 ## Usage

 Ensure `user-config.py` points to the correct environment (wikidata or test).

+Replace the contents of `rijks_uris.csv` with your own data, based on the format shown in `rijks_uris_demo.csv`.

 Run the script: